 The journal applies the double-blind peer review principle, under which authors and reviewers remain anonymous to each other.

+In cases not covered by these Ethics of Publication Guidelines, the Editorial Board follows the recommendations set out in the COPE Retraction Guidelines and COPE Flowcharts.
 Reviewers should inform the editors if they feel unqualified in the subject area or unable to complete the review on time.

 III.
 DUTIES OF AUTHORS